CIS3296SoftwareDesignF21/prj-01-turn-based-text-battle-system/README.md

 To build the files from here, we use IntelliJ, which provides another method to directly get from version control when opening a project, and also can build from inside the IDE.
 To build the jarFile manually instead of downloading from the version, under the file tab you go to project structure.
-Then, go to the Artifcats section, and add a new jar file, choosing "From modules with dependencies".
+Then, go to the Artifacts section, and add a new jar file, choosing "From modules with dependencies".
 From here, choose the main class to be our main.java file under src/main/java, and chose your manifest directory to be where our manifest is, under src/main/resources.